Brian Castle

 Instead of market data though, in our case the circles will attach to points along the timeline, and we'll be extracting "micro-causality" in real time from this network.
 We do not make the assumption that causality is stationary, instead we learn to identify and exploit the non-stationarities.
 If you're a stock trader, you can do this in real time with a neural network, you don't have to wait overnight for an analysis.
 You can take your nVidia GPU with you to the trading floor. ;)

 In a human brain, the idea of weighted connections along the timeline becomes closely related to real time abilities.
 In a biological context "real time" is mostly defined by the environment, in other words the organism is optimized to be effective in its environment, and it doesn't have to exceed that unless there is a specific need.
 However in the timeline model presented here, "real time" has a deeper meaning.
 The model is topologically self-similar, which means real time should extend all the way to the limit as dt => 0.
-This means "environmental speed" is no longer good enough, we need faster processes.
+This means "environmental speed" is no longer adequate, we need faster processes.
 If we want to get down to the range of molecular kinetics, we need at least microseconds - the milliseconds from a neural action potential aren't quite fast enough.
 Before expanding this model, it helps to have an idea of the range of time scales in play.
 Many scientists think of neural activity in terms of milliseconds, perhaps seconds, and this range is likely reasonable for single neurons.
 However neurons in populations acquire considerably better resolution, and this becomes vitally important in the consideration of asynchronous information processing architectures.

 Next: Timeline Resolution